SafarbatiSami/Omero-Script-Biom3d/README.md

 \- They appear in OMERO.web and allow users to launch Biom3d jobs on the HPC directly from the OMERO interface.

-\- They are not invoked by biom3d.sh directly, but act as the bridge between OMERO and the HPC job submission.
+\- They act as the bridge between OMERO and the HPC job submission.

 ---